 - Evidence can include bank statements, a signed letter from your local authority, or a signed letter from an agency that’s been giving you support.

-How To Apply For Indefinite Leave to Remain (ILE) As A Victim Of Domestic Violence?
+How To Apply for Indefinite Leave to Enter (ILE) as a Victim of Domestic Violence?

-To apply for Indefinite Leave to Remain (ILE) as a victim of domestic violence, you should take the following steps:
+To apply for Indefinite Leave to Enter (ILE) as a victim of domestic violence, you should take the following steps:

-- Complete the online application form for Indefinite Leave to Remain (ILE) as a victim of domestic violence on the UKVI website;
+- Complete the online application form for Indefinite Leave to Enter (ILE) as a victim of domestic violence on the UKVI website.

-- Submit the completed application form online by paying the Home Office UKVI fees for the Indefinite Leave to Remain (ILE) application unless you have been granted a fee waiver for your Indefinite Leave to Remain (ILE) application as a victim of domestic violence;
+- Submit the completed application form online by paying the Home Office UKVI fees for the Indefinite Leave to Enter (ILE) application, unless you have been granted a fee waiver for your Indefinite Leave to Enter (ILE) application as a victim of domestic violence.

-- Book your biometrics appointments with the application centre by creating an account on the web portal of the application centre;
+- Book your biometrics appointments at the application centre by creating an account on its web portal.

 - Attend your biometrics enrolment appointment.
-You should take your passport and your biometrics appointment letter with you when you attend your biometrics appointment;
+You should take your passport and biometrics appointment letter with you to your appointment.

-- You should wait for a decision on your Indefinite Leave to Remain (ILE) application.
-Your application for Indefinite Leave to Remain (ILE) as a victim of domestic abuse will be generally decided within 60 working days from the biometrics enrolment date.
+- You should wait for a decision on your Indefinite Leave to Enter (ILE) application.
+Your application for Indefinite Leave to Enter (ILE) as a victim of domestic abuse will be generally decided within 60 working days from the biometrics enrolment date.

-What are the Requirements For Indefinite Leave to Remain (ILE) as a Victim Of Domestic Violence?
+What are the Requirements For Indefinite Leave to Enter (ILE) as a Victim Of Domestic Violence?

 A person applying from outside the UK on the Victim of Domestic Abuse route must apply for entry clearance online on the gov.uk website on the specified form: “Return to the UK”.